Sandeep228/Dyte_Frontend/README.md

 - Utilize regular expressions for search.
 - Allow combining multiple filters.
 - Provide real-time log ingestion and searching capabilities.
-- Implement role-based access to the query interface.
--

  ## How to Run the Project
  ### Installation